 This is a simple yet individualised craft to make for little children that has a multitude of different uses.
 The fun jars are a little like treasure baskets but on a smaller scale and can be used as storage for small toys.
 Make up different collections like wooden blocks, squeaky toys, feathers, paintbrushes or old make-up brushes, metal spoons, play dough, magazine cuttings, crayons, tissue paper etc. With all these.

 Babies learn best through their senses in their first year, and no sense is stronger than the sense of sight.
 An easy way to do this is with baby mobiles you have made yourself.
-There are hundreds of beautiful mobiles on the market (I love anything from Haba or Manhattan Toy), but the best thing is to have one that you can change the objects on to keep it interesting.
+There are hundreds of beautiful mobiles on the market, but the best thing is to have one that you can change the objects on to keep it interesting for your little one.
+Interiors and lifestyle shops.

 Make your own set of baby shakers and rattles.
 Collect different sized bottles such as water or soft drink bottles or purchase small clear plastic bottles with lids that are secure (Muji has a great range).
 Fill the bottles with sound-makers like rice, small pebbles, lentils or pasta.
 You can also use colourful items like beads, glitter or other sparkling shiny shapes.
 Don’t put too much of your noisy ingredients.